haomo-ai/MotionSeg3D/README.md

 ```
 </details>

 Then you could use the follow command to inference and visualize the predictions.
-If you use toy dataset, please modify the `seq_id` corresponding to valid in `data_cfg.yaml`.
+If you use toy dataset, please modify the `seq_id` corresponding to `valid` in `model_path/data_cfg.yaml`.
 ```bash
 # To inference the predictions.
 python infer.py -d ./toydata -m ./log/motionseg3d_pointrefine -l ./pred/oursv1 -s valid